False positive/negative layers¶

 Select the Refresh button if no datasets appear in the menu.

-Press the Create button at the bottom of the Trends.Earth menu and then select False positive layer
+Press the Create button at the bottom of the Trends.Earth menu and then select False positive/negative layer

 A new dataset called "False positive/negative" will be added to the Dataset window.